SECURE FILE SHARING AND STORAGE

 To me, the one thing makes a file storage and file sharing system secure, is whether the employees of the company providing the service can read your files.

-The official buzzword that indicates secure file storage is end-to-end encryption.
-One indication that a system is using end-to-end encryption is when the provider warns you that if you lose your password you lose access to your files.
+When language fails, one indication that a system is using end-to-end encryption is when the provider warns you that if you lose your password (aka key or private key or encryption key) you lose access to your files.
+That is a good thing.
+Great privacy brings with it great responsibility.

 Another big issue is software - some services require the use of their software, others are available with a web based interface.
 There will always be features that require installing customized software, but there is a lot to say for a service that is available using just a web browser.

-ALWAYS READ YOUR FILES
+ALWAYS READ YOUR FILES top

 These file storage companies can read your files